Cellosaurus logo

 Q18: What is the difference between a Cellosaurus accession number and a cell line RRID?

 There is no difference.
-The Cellosaurus accession number (in the format CVCL_xxxx) is identical to the Research Resource Identifier (RRID).
+A Cellosaurus accession number (in the format CVCL_xxxx) is identical to the Research Resource Identifier (RRID).

 To cite a cell line in a publication use the format: Cell_line_name (RRID:CVCL_xxxx).
 Example: HeLa (RRID:CVCL_0030)